Skip to main content

 Resources Available for First-Time Homebuyers in California

-There are several resources that are available for first-time homebuyers in California.
+Several resources are available for first-time homebuyers in California.
 Some of the most popular include:

 • Down payment assistance programs: First-time homebuyers in California may have access to various down payment assistance programs that can help reduce the upfront costs of purchasing a home.